spanner/radiant-reader-extension/README.md

 ## Latest

-Just updated for radiant 0.8 and moved across to authlogic.
-I've also added more tests and improved the activation process so that inactive visitors can be reminded of the activation requirement even if they log in and out.

-You will need to migrate to get the authlogic changes but after that it should handle password upgrades transparently.
+Brought into line with the latest version of our [multi_site](http://github.com/spanner/radiant-multi_site-extension): should now work seamlessly with or without sites.

 ## Status

-Should be ready for use.
+Recently updated for radiant 0.8 and moved across to authlogic.
+I've added more tests and improved the activation process so that inactive visitors can be reminded of the activation requirement even if they log in and out.Should be ready for use.
 Tests are very thorough (a lot of our code relies on this extension) but the latest updates were quite sweeping so issues are possible.

+You will need to migrate to get the authlogic changes but after that it should handle password upgrades transparently.

 ## Installation